Is deeper always better? Replacing linear mappings with deep learning networks in the Discriminative Lexicon Model: Discussion and Conclusion

 It is worthwhile to focus on a few aspects of these results in more detail.
-First, we find a notable difference across datasets: In comprehension, DDL only reliably improves mapping accuracy over that of LDL for English and Dutch, but not for Mandarin and Estonian.
-This may to some extent be explainable by the respective data sizes: the English and Dutch datasets are larger (28,000 and 11,000 word forms) than the Estonian and Mandarin ones (6,000 and 3,000).
+First, we find a notable difference across datasets: In comprehension, DDL only reliably improves mapping accuracy over that of LDL for English, but not for Mandarin and Estonian.
+This may to some extent be explainable by the respective data sizes: the English dataset is larger (28,000 word forms) than the Estonian and Mandarin ones (6,000 and 3,000).
 However, the nature and diversity of the datasets may also play role.
 The English and Dutch datasets have a much larger number of different lemmas with few inflected word forms per lemma, while the Estonian dataset only has 230 lemmas with a large number of (relatively regular) inflected forms.
 For Mandarin, tone information contributes to a much larger number of cues (9,644, compare this to the much larger English dataset, which only has 7,030 cues), and as we saw in Section~\ref{sec:internal}, fewer shared cues increase the performance of LDL models in comprehension.
 This suggests that the more semantically diverse a dataset, the more it profits from modelling with DDL.
 In production, on the other hand, all four models profit from DDL.
-In \citet{heitmeier2024} we found that this can be accounted for to a significant extent by the loss function used: a linear model with the same number of trainable parameters as LDL but with added sigmoid + binary cross entropy resulted in almost the same accuracy as the deep learning models.
-However, the advantage of DDL over LDL in the present setup may also be due to the representations used. \citet{chuang2024word} found that LDL performs surprisingly well at mapping contextualised embeddings to pitch contours, and preliminary results suggest that in this setup, DDL does not improve over LDL even in production.
-This indicates that when both input and output are sufficiently discriminable, LDL suffices.
+In \citet{heitmeier2024} we found that this can be accounted for to a significant extent by the loss function: we used the binary cross-entropy loss to train a linear model with the same number of trainable parameters as LDL but with an added sigmoid function and found that it achieved almost the same accuracy as the deep learning models.
+However, the advantage of DDL over LDL in the present setup may also be due to the representations used. \citet{chuang2024word} found that LDL performs surprisingly well at mapping contextualised embeddings to pitch contours, and preliminary results suggest that in this setup, DDL does not improve over LDL.\footnote{However, mapping accuracy from form (low-dimensional) to embeddings (high-dimensional) did improve compared to linear mappings, which is perhaps unsurprising given the difference in dimensionality.} This indicates that when both input and output are sufficiently discriminable, LDL suffices.